 In the case of Fair360’s model, there are over 1,400 unique factors that fall into the six categories of corporate performance relative to fairness.

-- Leadership Accountability – CEO & Senior Leadership Commitment, Board of Directors, Executive Diversity Councils and DEI Management
+- Leadership Accountability – CEO & Senior Leadership Commitment, Board of Directors, Executive Fairness Councils and DEI Management

 - Talent Programs – Employee Resource Groups, Mentoring, Sponsorship and High Potential programs and practices

 - Human Capital Metrics – Human Capital Metrics for Overall Workforce, Management, New Hires, Promotions and Turnover Representation

 - Workplace Practices – Representative Candidate Slates, Onboarding, Fairness Training, Workforce Development & Engagement and Employee Benefits practices and policies